 Function Sets/queries the UE (mobile station) target transmitter power.
 When operating in FDD test mode, this setting sets the UE expected power into the test set when using automatic receiver control.
 This setting does not control the UE output power in any way.
 The user must set this value when making measurements that do not provide autoranging to prevent an over range or an under range measurement situation.
 See "FDD Test Operating Mode".
-When Active Cell operating mode is made available (future test application release): If the uplink closed loop power control is in the active bits mode, the instrument will measure the mobile's transmit power and it will send the required transmit power control bit patterns to the mobile.
+When operating in Active Cell mode, if the uplink closed loop power control (UL CL Power Ctrl) is in the active bits mode, the instrument will measure the mobile's transmit power and it will send the required transmit power control bit patterns to the mobile.
 This setting does not directly set the transmit power of the mobile, but it will drive the mobile power to the setting if closed loop power is active.
-As in FDD Test operating mode, this setting has the secondary function of setting the test set's receiver power level when the receiver power control state is set to AUTO.
-Query Range: -50 dBm to +24 dBm RST Setting 24 dBm Requirements Test Application Revision: A.02.00 and above Programming Example OUTPUT 714;"CALL:MS:POWER:TARGET:AMPLITUDE -20"
+See "CALL[:CELL]:CLPControl:UPLink:MODE".
+As in FDD Test operating mode, this setting has the secondary function of setting the test set receiver's expected power level when the receiver power control state is set to AUTO.
+Query Range: -50 dBm to +24 dBm Resolution: 1 dB RST Setting 24 dBm Requirements Test Application Revision: A.01 and above Programming Example OUTPUT 714; "CALL:MS:POWER:TARGET:AMPLITUDE -20"